sachserf/framework/README.md

 The functional principle of framework-projects is inspired by the software `GNU Make`.
 Basically a project consists of several processing steps.
 Ideally these steps are written separately into different files (which will hereinafter be referred to as 'source-files').
 An additional `makefile` (or in the case of a framework-project a make-like file `make.R`) contains all information and instructions to process and combine the source-files.
 In other words: **By calling the make-like file `make.R` the whole framework-project will be processed.** Additionally you will always be able to keep track of your processing steps by reading the file `make.R`.
 If your source-files as well as the order of your processing steps do not change it is not necessary to process them.
 Therefore a framework-project makes use of a cache-directory per default (nonetheless optionally for each source-file).
 Thanks to this feature the processing speed of a framework-project is very fast.
 Furthermore the output of a framework-project is always up-to-date and you will be able to detect and locate bugs at an early stage.

 ## A Metaphor on how to use a framework-project
-Wrting a book is similar to writing an R-project.
+Writing a book is similar to writing an R-project.
 - First of all you will specify a title and make up a concept to work on:
 `framework::project_framework("path/2/your/new/project")`
 - Afterwards you don´t want to loose time and start writing your "chapters" (alias source-files).
 To create a link you should specify the chapters in your table of contents: